Joint PhD Program

 - The scholarship is comprised of a Tuition Fee Offset and a Living Allowance Stipend.

-Applicants will need to complete a HDR Candidature and Scholarship Application Form and arrange for two academic referee reports to be submitted to the Higher Degree Research Office.
-The application form and further information can be found on the Application page.
+Applicants will need to complete an online HDR Candidature and Scholarship Application Form and arrange for two academic referee reports to be submitted to the Higher Degree Research Office.
+The online application form and further information can be found on the Application page.

 To be eligible for a scholarship, applicants are expected to have a record of excellent academic performance and preferably, additional relevant research experience and/or peer-reviewed research activity, awards and/or prizes in line with the University’s scholarship rating guidelines.
 Refer to the Rating Scholarship Applicants section for more information about these guidelines.